Try it free

 Cloud and resource dimensions in OpenPipeline self‑monitoring metrics

-OpenPipeline self-monitoring (SFM) metrics now include cloud and resource dimensions, so you can break down ingest by cloud provider and resource:
+OpenPipeline self-monitoring (SFM) metrics now include cloud and resource dimensions, so you can break down ingest by cloud provider and resource.
+The SFM metrics are:

 • dt.sfm.openpipeline.ingest_sources_in.records